 2017 The 12th PLR International Conference is held in Paris.
 Some 33 countries have now implanted a form of PLR, a remarkable success story.

 2018 The PLR Commission introduces a series of program reforms to ensure the Program’s relevance, sustainability and support to new titles and creators going forward.
+Eligible title registrations will now be paid for a period of up to 25 years.
 Approximately 800 new creators register their work with the PLR Program each year.